 Green Hills is one of the best places to live in Tennessee for families due to the variety of family-friendly activities in the area.
 There is the Tennessee Aquarium, the Chattanooga Zoo, the Ripley’s Believe It or Not Museum, the National Civil War Center, Tennessee Performing Arts Center, and the Erlanger Health Center.

-You can also visit local attractions, such as the Big Cedar Recreation Area, the Chattem Choo-Choo Railroad, the Lookout Mountain Recreational Area, and the Stone Mountain Recreation Area.
+You can also visit local attractions like the Big Cedar Recreation Area, the Chattem Choo-Choo Railroad, the Lookout Mountain Recreational Area, and the Stone Mountain Recreation Area.
 There are so many things to do here.
 This makes it one of the best places in Tennessee to live with families.

 The Tennessee Performing Arts Center, which is located within walking distance of the Green Hills area, hosts performances from Broadway shows to children’s shows.